ampproject/amphtml/extensions/amp-consent/integrating-consent.md

 # Integrate your Consent Management Platform (CMP) with AMP Consent

 ## Overview
 The feature is still in experimental mode.
 Please opt-in using the `amp-consent-v2` flag.
+To opt-in, you can either run `AMP.toggleExperiment('amp-consent-v2')` in console, or turn on the experiment from the [experiments managing page](https://cdn.ampproject.org/experiments.html).

 If you operate a CMP to help publishers to manage their user consents, you may want to integrate your service in `amp-consent`.
 This will enable your customers to use your service in AMP HTML pages.